skupperproject/skupper-website/input/start/index.md

 #### Expose the backend service

-At this point, we have the frontend and backend services running, but the frontend has no way to contact the backend.
+At this point, we have the frontend and backend services running, but the frontend has no way to connect to the backend.
 The frontend and backend are in different namespaces (and perhaps different clusters), and the backend has no public ingress.

+In West, use the skupper listener create command to create a listener for the backend.
+In East, use the skupper connector create command to create a matching connector.

-~~Use the `skupper expose` command in East to make the `backend` service available in West.~~
+Use the `skupper connector create` command in East to create a connector for the target workload.

-<div class="code-label session-2">West</div>

-    $ skupper listener create backend 8080
-    Waiting for create to complete...
-    Listener "backend" is configured.

 <div class="code-label session-1">East</div>